Text Modifiers vs Menu Item Modifiers

 11. In this example, if the customer wants the Caesar Salad with the main, we will charge a $1 upcharge.
 A la carte the Caesar Salad is $3.70.
 However, as part of the Main, the customer can have it for only an extra $1.
 So we enter 1 in the Price field.
 Do not enable Mandatory.

-17. After creating the Modifier Group, you now have to assign it to actual menu items.
+17. You now have to assign it to actual menu items.
 That is, when a server adds a menu item to the order screen, TouchBistro pops up the Appetizers modifier options.
-To do this locate the Modifier Group you just created and tap it’s associated Information icon.
 Tap Assign to Menu Items.

 18. Tap a Menu Category at the top and select which menu items you want to modify with this Modifier Group.
 For example, tap the burgers, steak, lamb chops, etc.